neeraj-wisetr/slate/source/includes/tags/_tags.md

 # Tags

-The tags API allows you to create, view, update, and delete individual, or a batch, of tags.
+The tags API allows you to create, view, update, and delete an individual, or a batch of tags.

 Parameter | Type   | Description | Mandatory
 --------- |--------| ----------- | -----------